theparthway/docs/docs/cookbook/DemoApp.md

 };
 ```

-The `Balances` component fetches and displays the user's Bitcoin (BTC) and Wrapped Bitcoin (WBTC) balances using `useGarden` and `useMetaMaskStore` hooks.
+The `Balances` component fetches and displays the users Bitcoin (BTC) and Wrapped Bitcoin (WBTC) balances using `useGarden` and `useMetaMaskStore` hooks.
 It manages state for the balances, MetaMask popup visibility, and user sign-in status.

 ```tsx
 const fetchBalance = useCallback(async () => {